openMF/mifos-gazelle/docs/README.md

 ```

 # RUNNING THE POSTMAN COLLECTIONS
-Detailed instructions for configuring your deployment to execute Postman collections against the Mifos-Gazelle can be found [here](./)
+Detailed instructions for configuring your deployment to execute Postman collections against the Mifos-Gazelle can be found at `POSTMAN_SETUP.md` [here](./)

 # USING THE DEPLOYED APPS